 You’re allowed to change your companion up to three times per year (not including the initial companion), meaning in theory you could have as many as seven people as your companion over two calendar years.

-There are three different personal Southwest credit cards — the Southwest Rapid Rewards Plus Credit Card, the Southwest Rapid Rewards Premier Credit Card and the Southwest Rapid Rewards Priority Credit Card.
-All three of these cards just increased their sign-up offers, which means you can earn 65,000 bonus points on any of them after you spend $2,000 on purchases in the first three months after you open the card.
+The first three cards on the list are the personal Southwest credit cards — the Southwest Plus card, the Southwest Premier card and the Southwest Priority card.
+All three of these cards currently have increased sign-up offers, which means you can earn up to 80,000 bonus points on any of them.

 Now, getting one of these personal cards won’t earn you the pass all on its own.
-After earning the 65,000-point bonus (plus the 2,000 points you’ll get from completing the $2,000 minimum spend), you’d still need 33,000 more qualifying points to earn the pass.
+After earning the 80,000-point bonus (plus the 10,000 points you’ll get from completing the $10,000 minimum spending requirement), you’d still need 35,000 more qualifying points to earn the pass.

 So, after earning the credit card bonus, you could get those remaining Companion Pass points by using your newly acquired Southwest credit card on everyday purchases, combined with flying Southwest and partner activity.
 Partner activities include shopping online through the Southwest shopping portal, purchasing flowers and car rentals.